 Loss Mitigation Home Retention Claim Submissions

-Migrating the loss mitigation home retention claim types to the FHA Catalyst platform is part of FHAâ€™s mission to create a modern and uniform process for submitting claims.
+Implementing the loss mitigation home retention claim types on the FHA Catalyst platform is part of FHAâ€™s mission to create a modern and uniform process for submitting claims.
 There are five loss mitigation claim types available on the FHA Catalyst: Claims Module, including:

 - National Emergency Partial Claim (Type 33)